Danny7226/LearningSummary/README.md

   * Soft link: creates a link points a file to another file
     * Can cross file systems
     * `ln -s`

+### Throttling, token-bucket algorithm
+* Each transaction/request takes one token away from the bucket
+* max_capacity: the total maximum number of token in the bucket, defines the burst rate
+* max_rate: the number of tokens to refill into the bucket when it's not full, it defines the throttling TPS

+### Version and Release Management